exploratoria/exploratoria.github.io/readme.md

 ## Templates

 These are the files we use to build this web site.
-You can use then too.
+You can use them too.

 [Templates - web page view]( http://exploratoria.github.io/templates/ )
 [Templates - source code view](  https://github.com/exploratoria/exploratoria.github.io/tree/master/templates/ )